-Every month we bump the
+Every release we bump the

 major.minor.patch.
 At the moment, we're at version 1 for major.
 This will only change once we have released sufficient functionality under stage 2 of our Roadmap.

 Hopefully we will not have to do many patch versions, but if between versions we discover a breaking bug, we will.

 💡 For the context of this guide

 [version]is interpreted as the version of the release (e.g.

 On the Wednesday before the release, we institute a code freeze.
 Feel free to make an announcement on Slack before we cut the branch, so people have a heads-up.
 Then, we branch